reitzig/texlive-docker/README.md

 ## Usage

-See `example/one-off-build.sh` for an example.
+See the scripts in `example` for different ways to use the images.
 Note that `Texlivefile` contains a list of required CTAN packages.

 <!-- TODO: document properly -->